andremelinski/serverless-masterclass/README.md

 ## Services
 - [API Gateway](https://docs.aws.amazon.com/api-gateway/): APIs act as the "front door" for front-end applications, and secure APIs at any scale.
 - [Lambda function](https://aws.amazon.com/lambda/): Serverless function that can run code without provisioning or managing infrastructure.
-- [S3](https://aws.amazon.com/s3/): Object storage built to retrieve any amount of data from anywhere.
+- [DynamoDB](https://aws.amazon.com/s3/): Serverless NoSQL Database to save information from the user and their scores

 ## Project